Phishing Email Messages

 The example below has a number of things that are easy to spot, if you look.

 - There isn't an "IT" department at CCA.
-We're Educational Technology Services (ETS).
+We're Technology Services (or Tech Services).
 And, frankly, two exclamation points isn't really our style.

 - The email comes from a domain other than "cca.edu".
 Unfortunately, this is really easy from someone to fake so don't rely on the sender's domain as your only clue.